Ready to discover epic things to do in Death Valley National Park? Incredible sunrises, salt flats and scenic drives await.

 There’s only a little elevation and a bit of scrambling at the end – expect for it to take 2-3 hours in total – more if you stop to gawp at the fantastic views of the valley as I did.

-Named after the golden mudstone that makes up the beautiful formations that surround you during the larger part of the hike, I’m willing to bet that you’ve never seen as many shades of red and orange fanned out across one landscape.
+The hike is named after the golden mudstone that makes up the beautiful formations that surround you during the larger part of the hike.
+I’m willing to bet that you’ve never seen as many shades of red and orange fanned out across one landscape.

 Continue on towards Manly Beacon for the most exciting (and difficult) part of the trail, which comes with stunning views — they even rival even the grandeur of Zabriskie Point with their multicoloured formations.